ucc23/ucc/_tables/dbs/PAUNZEN2010_table.md

 &nbsp;
 # [Paunzen et al. (2010)](https://scixplorer.org/abs/2010A%26A...517A..32P)

-This database consists of 187 entries, of which 2% are classified as [likely non-clusters](/faq/#how-are-objects-flagged-as-likely-not-real) (names colored red).

 | Name | RA | DEC | LON | LAT | Plx | N<sub>m</sub> | C3 | P<sub>dup</sub> | UTI |